CodeAlpha7/WebDevCode/Furniture-IEEE/readme.md

 # Furniture E-commerce Website

-This Front-end only Website was the entry into the front-end development competition WeboCode-2021 held by IEEE-NSUT Chapter.
+This Front-end only Website was the entry into the front-end development competition WeboCode-2021 held by IEEE-NSUT Chapter. <br><br>
 Modern day flexible and minimalist UI with aesthetic user-flow, designed using Figma. <br>
 Hosted Website accessible [here](https://codealpha7.github.io/IEEE-WeboCode/).
 <br><br><br>